CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-The field lines go into the earth at the north magnetic pole and come out from the south magnetic pole and hence Australia being in the southern hemisphere.
+The field lines go into the earth at the north magnetic pole and come out from the south magnetic pole, and hence Australia is in the southern hemisphere.
 The magnetic field lines would come out of the ground at Melbourne.

 Answer:

-The magnetic field is perpendicular at the poles and the magnetic needle of the compass tends to align with the magnetic field.
-Therefore the compass will get aligned in the vertical direction if is held vertically at the north pole.
+The magnetic field is perpendicular at the poles, and the magnetic needle of the compass tends to align with the magnetic field.
+Therefore, the compass will get aligned in the vertical direction if it is held vertically at the north pole.

 Answer: